From friends and loved ones, to medical professionals, you’re getting a lot of advice thrown your way when it comes to blood sugar control.

 Americans choose two senators to represent their state.
 Once they get to Washington, they are endlessly entertained by almost every industry, food-related or not.
 Big Food pays lobbyists a lot of money to get your senator’s attention.
-According to lobbying disclosure reports from 2015, food companies shelled out over $100 million dollars to promote and lobby for legislation that would prevent local and state from requiring labeling of GMO’s, country of origin, and make it much more difficult to determine where pesticides were used.
+According to lobbying disclosure reports from 2015, food companies shelled out over $100 million dollars to promote and lobby for legislation that would prevent local and state governments from requiring labeling of GMO’s, country of origin, making it more difficult to determine pesticide use.

 How does all this affect you and your blood sugar control?
-There is some solid science out there that is reporting on the numbers of Americans with diabetes and pre-diabetes, metabolic syndrome, and obesity that can be tied back to the old food pyramid that the government foisted on the country back in the 80’s.
-This food pyramid, and indeed the new food plate that is being used today, were both largely compiled with the collusion of Big Food.
+There is some solid science out there that is reporting on the numbers of Americans with diabetes and pre-diabetes, metabolic syndrome, and obesity is related to the old food pyramid that the government foisted on the country back in the 80’s.
+This food pyramid, and indeed the new food plate that we use today, were both largely compiled with the collusion of Big Food.

-If you think food guidelines were compiled by a benevolent government agency who is looking out for you and your good health, think again.
+If you think the government is looking out for you and your good health by providing food guidelines, think again.
 The major food groups represented on both the food pyramid and plate all have huge representation in Washington.
 Those spending the most are the Grocery Manufacturers Association, the National Farm Bureau, and the National Restaurant Association.
 Food is big business and business is looking to maximize their profits with as little expense to the food manufacturer as possible.